zextras/tech-doc/source/carbonio/admincli/backup.rst

 architecture of |backup| and outlines their interaction; each concept is then detailed in a dedicated section.

-Foremost, |backup| can be configured only on the nodes equipped with the Mailstore & Provisioning role.
+Foremost, |backup| can be configured, and is executed, only on the Nodes equipped with the **Mailstore & Provisioning Role**.
+In case multiple Mailstore & Provisioning Roles are installed, a |backup| must be configured for each Node: they will be completely separated and independent from each other, therefore you need to configure them to use different buckets or storage devices.
+You can however centralise the backup on the same NAS: create different partitions on it, then add the appropriate Backup Path to each Backups.

 Then, before entering in the architecture of |backup|, we recall two general approaches that are taken into account when defining a backup